 WHAT IS IT?
 WHY IS IT DIFFERENT?

-ICIA Network is the only industry certification that covers both wired and wireless networks.
-Unlike other vendor-specific networking certifications, ICIA Network prepares you to support the network regardless of the platform.
+ICES Network is the only industry certification that covers both wired and wireless networks.
+Unlike other vendor-specific networking certifications, ICES Network prepares you to support the network regardless of the platform.
 It forms the foundation you need before specialising in a vendor solution.
-ICIA Network is the only industry certification that covers both wired and wireless networks
+ICES Network is the only industry certification that covers both wired and wireless networks

 ABOUT THE COURSE and ASSESSMENT